vintagefilmography/canon_s400_telecine/README.md

 ## Light
 The following light is recommended.
 https://www.amazon.com/gp/product/B07YSF3X8K/
-The mounting bracket design is located in the hardware folder above.
+The mounting bracket design is located in the mechanical folder above.

 ## Camera Slider Mounting
 The following camera sider is used: